MiguelCosta94/Q7-CapsNets/readme.md

 # Q7-CapsNets
-## Capsule Networks (Dynamic Routing) on Arm Cortex-M and RISC-V GAP8 MCUs
+## Capsule Networks (Dynamic Routing) on Arm Cortex-M and RISC-V GAP8

 ## Features
 - C API (based on CMSIS-NN) for the execution of quantized Capsule Networks on Arm Cortex-M MCUs